jeremenichelli/personal-site/posts/2016-05-04-classes-constructors-inheritance-es2015.md

 sample.getCircumference() // 31.41592
 ```

-With this new notation everything related to the **Circle** class gets declared inside the same block which is way better to read and quicker understand.
+With this new notation everything related to the `Circl`\* class gets declared inside the same block which is way better to read and quicker understand.

 ## Inheritance

-Generating a long prototype chain was literally a mess and if you got the chance to take part on a variety of projects you probably saw each of them had a **clone** or an **inherit** to make things look a little bit more organized.
+Generating a long prototype chain was literally a mess and if you got the chance to take part on a variety of projects you probably saw each of them had a _clone_ or an _inherit_ to make things look a little bit more organized.

-This time, our new friends on the neighbourhood are **extends** and **super** words, they will make inheritance an easy thing to track through our code base.
+This time, our new friends on the neighbourhood are `extends` and `super` words, they will make inheritance an easy thing to track through our code base.

 ```js
 // ES2015